Canonical-AI-Inc/canonical/README.md

 The GPTCache configuration with the albert-duplicate-onnx model evaluator performs overall worse than the simple cosine similarity search.
 Note, the GPTCache configuration with a model evaluator trained on the Quora Duplicate Questions dataset has a precision and recall of 0.59 and 0.78, respectively.

 The Canonical Cache has a precision of 0.84 and recall of 0.85.
 In other words, 84% of cache hits are actually duplicate questions, and the Canonical Cache finds 85% of the duplicated questions.
-The mean response time is about 300 milliseconds.

 ## Build Versus Buy